Woman watching OTT platform

 Take into account wider stakeholder and social responsibilities and their implications for long-term success

-Staff – our ability to fulfil client services and develop and enhance the cloud software platforms on which they depend relies on having talented and motivated staff Good two-way communication with staff is a key requirement for high levels of engagement, fostering a culture of innovation Monthly staff briefings delivered in the UK and US in person and by webcast.
+Staff Our ability to fulfil client services and develop and enhance the cloud software platforms on which they depend relies on having talented and motivated staff.
+Good two-way communication with staff is a key requirement for high levels of engagement, fostering a culture of innovation.
+Monthly staff briefings delivered to all locations by webcast.

 Invitation to staff to ask questions of management that are answered in the briefings.